DiwamG/MySQL-Project/README.md

 Repository Structure

 File/Folder    Description
-data.csv    Raw data file used as the input for the project. data_cleaning.sql    SQL script for cleaning and preprocessing the data. eda.sql    SQL script for performing exploratory data analysis on the cleaned dataset.
+data.csv    Raw data file used as the input for the project ( https://www.kaggle.com/datasets/swaptr/layoffs-2022). data_cleaning.sql    SQL script for cleaning and preprocessing the data. eda.sql    SQL script for performing exploratory data analysis on the cleaned dataset.